 Copyright © Nucleus Medical Media, Inc.

 Factors that increase your chance of having allergic rhinitis include:

 Family members with allergic rhinitis,

-Exposure to the allergen can cause: SneezingItching in the nose, eyes, throat, and earsRed, watery eyesRunny nose, nasal congestionCongestion with sinus pressure
+The reaction to the allergen can lead to: SneezingItching in the nose, eyes, throat, and earsRed, watery eyesRunny nose, nasal congestionCongestion with sinus pressure